bluwy/tsconfig-grimoire/README.md

 - Fields may be `null`, which is a special ([poorly-documented](https://github.com/microsoft/TypeScript/issues/21443)) value that removes the field from the intermediate merge result, indicating that the default value should be used.
 - The only field that does not ever merge is `references`.
 The field should only be specified in the rot tsconfig.

+When merging multiple tsconfigs, you may also want to rebase relative paths in certain fields as described in the [Path resolution](#path-resolution) section.

 ## Path resolution

 A tsconfig file have fields that can accept paths: